nate102938/SyriaTel_customer_churn/README.md

 As we can see below, the target classes are pretty unbalanced (86%/14%).
 In this section, I add SMOTE to the pipeline to see if we can get any better results with the simple models.
 I add a SMOTE transformer into the model pipeline and rerun all models, showing the results of both on original data and on balanced data for comparative purposes.
 Using SMOTE to balance the data did not notably improve any of the models performance, and in fact it decreased the performance of most of the models.
 It appears that using data as is (86/14 split) is not that bad for the models.
 This would align with the 90/10 split threshold discussed during our class.
 As such, I will not use SMOTE going forward in the next round of modeling.

 ### Round 3 - Hyperparameter Tuning the 3 Best Performing Models
 In Round 3, I took the best performing models from Round 1 (XGBoost, Gradient Booster, and Random Forest) and used gridsearching to obtain the best hyperparameters for each.
-XGBoost was the model with the best accuracy on test data using gridsearching.
-It had an accuracy of 96%.

 ### Best Model

-XGBoost was the model with the best accuracy on test data using gridsearching.
+XGBoost was the model with the best accuracy on test data using gridsearching in Round 3.
 It had an accuracy of 96%.

-Best Hyperparameters:
+Best Hyperparameters with XGBoost:

 - 'model__learning_rate': 0.5
 - 'model__max_depth': 6